-During 2020, we will offer residency to a total of 20 creative people — 14-16 writers and four to six visual artists.
+During 2020, we’ll offer residency to a total of 20 creative people — 14-16 writers and four to six visual artists.
 We’ll host four two-week residency periods for a total of 12 writers/artists and one special one-week residency period for four parent artists in September.
-Applications will open up January 1, 2020 and run through February 15, 2020.
+Applications open up January 1, 2020 and run through February 15, 2020.
 Click on the Submittable link here!

 2020 residency dates are as follows: